…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 to him more [understanding] will be given

-Or if one is returning for another visit, each occasion is different, … in greater detail, seeing the multi-layering of historical, cultural influences upon the city, the colors and shadows changing with the seasons, etc. And in further visits, we become more and more familiar with the city, … its alleyways, its hidden charms, etc.
+Or if one is returning for another visit, each occasion is different, … in greater detail, seeing the multi-layering of historical, cultural influences upon the city, the colors and shadows changing with the seasons, different times of the year, etc. And in further visits, we become more and more familiar with the city. … its alleyways, its hidden charms, etc.

 Hence, even if we’ve read a Bible passage before,